OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/how_to_define_a_engine_system.md

 * auto-gen TOC;
 {:toc}
-## Ask yourself those questions before you design a Engine / System
+## Ask yourself those questions before you design an Engine / System

-The following questions are better explain in the chapter: [How entites can interact.]({{base_url}}/gameplay_coding/ecs/how_entites_can_interact.html)
+The following questions are better explained in the chapter: [How entities can interact.]({{base_url}}/gameplay_coding/ecs/how_entites_can_interact.html)

 - On what data do we operate?
 - What is our domain?
 - What is the possible input for our transformation?
-- What is the frequency of the data use?
+- What is the usage frequency of the data?
 - What are we actually transforming?
-- How could our algorithm look like?
+- What could our algorithm look like?
 - How often do we perform our transformation?

 and my answers